Skip to main content

 "It's Just a Show"

 So, stop me if you've heard this during the last month or so: "Calm down, dude.
 It's just a show.
 Stop getting so worked up over it ending."
+We often discuss entertainment or stories as things we dive into because we imagine they will somehow distract us from the ache of modern living.

 WandaVision (2021)

-We often discuss entertainment or stories as things we dive into because we imagine they will somehow distract us from the ache of modern living.
 But while that may be transitorily true, my observation is that we get invested in stories because we believe that they offer us something concrete, something useful.
 This claim that fictitious narratives acted out by imaginary characters could materially change our own stories on the opposite side of a screen ... is a little too large for me to prove in this space, but if you've gotten this far, I'm going to guess you've heard this idea before.

 We approach a story like Stranger Things because we recognize ourselves in the characters and in their hurt, either because they have lost something or they themselves feel lost.
 And we enjoy the fun antics they get into and the company they enjoy with one another along the ride because they remind us of passages in our lives where we not only felt bliss, but felt like it could go on forever.

 And so here in their closing statements, shows that have captured not just the attention but the hearts of the masses, these walk a tightrope between nihilism and saccharinity.
 How are you honest to the demands of reality these characters are settled with while also daring to challenge the futility that threatens to absorb us all?
-I'll get into this more later, but I want to peg early on this as the final season's great test.
+I'll get into this more later, but I want to peg this early on as the final season's great test.

 Another one of those weird things that occupies so much space in the minds of fans, with almost any show, is needing some kind of assurance that the fictional friendships that exist in the universe are going to continue once we start making trips into it.
 Will these friendships survive once the plot is no longer herding them together?

-And as a sidenote ... this insecurity is a big part of what drives things like needless reboots.
-We want canonized proof that the magic hasn't gone away and never will.
-But these attempts are predictably fickle.
 They don't always violate their source material, but they seldom build on it.
 I cannot think of anything worse than ten years from now Netflix dropping Strangest Things where Mike has to race to Kalahari to retrieve El so they can stop Vecna's daughter from recreating the Upside-Down and unleashing it upon a Hawkins that is just discovering DVDs.
 (The Duffers cover Max's absence after Sadie Sink chooses not to come back by explaining that we were never--no, never--supposed to take Mike's description that "the knight and the zoomer's love grows stronger every day" so literally ...)

 What I've heard is a lot of dismay over the unlikelihood that, say, the "teen" characters are ever going to make good on their monthly arrangement to meet up.
-That's just a part of the fantasy that doesn't translate to real life.
+That's just a part of the fantasy that maybe doesn't translate to real life.
 And honestly, there's strong basis for that.
 I don't keep in great touch with a lot of the people I spent time with during high school.

 But then, I don't know if I ever had friends like this.
 I don't just mean like "we never launched fireworks at a giant flesh monster terrorizing the mall over the 4th of July."
 I never knew how to be vulnerable with one another the way these kids were.
 That's not a mark on my friends as human beings.
 I grew up around great people.
 But I never experienced what Will did with the party with being so accepted upon coming out.
 It took me until after college to be bold enough to do what Will did.